|

 Lengthen your spine by lifting your heart.

-Hands are held at the heart in prayer and then the palms move away from one another, fingers spread, forming a cup or blossoming flower shape.
+Hands are held at the heart in prayer, keeping thumbs and pinkies touching, the palms move away from one another, fingers spread, forming a cup or blossoming flower shape.

 Visualize a beautiful white lotus flower blooming inside of you.